 When he was in elementary school, Jason Castillo decided what he wanted to be when he grew up: a garbage man.
 That job, he thought at the time, would give him an opportunity to meet all sorts of people.

-Now a graduating seniorat UC Merced, Castillo has a new professional calling, one that will still allow him to meet an array of people.
+seniorat UC Merced, Castillo has a new professional calling, one that will still allow him to meet an array of people.
 But this career choice gives him the chance to do something else he loves: help others.

-Castillo, a human biology major, is one of the first students at UC Merced to be accepted into medical school.
+human biology major, is one of the first students at UC Merced to be accepted into medical school.
 The Clovis native applied to more than 20 universities with allopathic medical programs.
-So far, he's received eight interviews and acceptance letters from UC San Francisco and Virginia Commonwealth University.
+So far, he’s received eight interviews and acceptance letters from UC San Francisco and Virginia Commonwealth University.
 Many medical schools begin to notify students of their acceptance in March and some as late as May.

 Castillo started to rethink his career choice as he got older and started taking more science classes.
 But by the time he reached junior high school and started entering science fairs, many of his projects were health or medical related.

 “The projects really sparked my interest in science,” he said.
 “They ranged from evaluating how much stress a backpack puts on a student’s back to measuring the accuracy of blood pressure cuffs.”

 Just as he is weighing his school options, he’s still considering which specific field of medicine he wants to practice.

 “My current interest is in primary care, however, I am entering medical school with an open mind as I hope that more clinical experience will solidify my specialty,” he said.
 “The thing that I like about a family practice is that you get to develop a relationship and become a part of the community.”